narasingay/TestStore/README.md

 Team members:
 Narasinga Rao

+Test Data:
+Need to change for below two fields only before running every time.
+Rest no need to change but can accoring to you.
+Email: automation3333@gmail.com
+Loginname: automation3333

 How to run scripts:
 We can run test scripts using tag name like scenario or feature level Scenario level